aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 using Astropy directly without another FITS program.

-If fewer groups exist than requested, calibration still runs with every usable group found as long as at least seven bad frames and seven distinct normal references remain.
-Otherwise the page reports the counts found, the retention window searched, and guidance instead of queueing a job.
-The result-status banner states how many bad groups, normal references, and distinct FITS were selected together with the source-cleanup outcome.
-The downloadable text report appends the same database-selection audit, including the requested limit, retention cutoff, and missing-local-file count.
+If fewer groups exist than requested, calibration still runs with every usable group found as long as at least seven purple frames and seven distinct normal references remain.
+Otherwise the page reports the specific shortfall and the next useful action instead of queueing a job: enable flagging when no saved frame is marked bad, collect compatible adjacent references when flagged bad FITS are unmatched, widen the separation only when appropriate, or upload an existing collection.
+The result-status banner states success, source cleanup, that only the seven derived values are in scope, and whether applying the result would materially change the current values.
+The structured **Evidence used** section carries the counts.
+The downloadable text report appends the full database-selection audit, including the requested limit, retention cutoff, and missing-local-file count.

 The default session directory is Flask's non-public `instance` directory and